-Product value refers to the benefits the product offers to the target customers.
-A product's overall value is based on how well it meets or exceeds customers' expectations.
-Product value directly affects pricing strategy and design.
-Prioritizing, improving targeting, and brand messaging are all dependent on the product value.
+Product value refers to the benefits, or value (perceived or otherwise), that a product offers to consumers.
+A product's overall value is based on how well it meets or exceeds expectations and, unsurprisingly, product value directly affects pricing strategy and design; prioritization, targeting, messaging, and other such important business functions are driven by product value.

 02. Bundling and packaging